tybug/snitchvisbot/README.md

 | ---      | ---         |
 | -r/--roles | The roles which will be able to render events from this channel.
 Use the name of the role (don't ping the role).
 Use the name `everyone` to grant all users access to render the snitches. |

-### Channel List

-Lists the current snitch channels and what roles can view them.

-Example: `.channel list`

-Takes no arguments.

 ### Channel Remove

 Removes a snitch channel(es) from the list of snitch channels.